glycerine/spin_paxos/README.md

 > highly available systems that are also
 > highly efficient.

+Note: there is a minor typo in the example table of section 6.4.
+In the lower left quadrant,
+"8 if a, b or b, c report" should read "8 if a, b or _a_, c report".
+The descriptive text above the table has it stated correctly, so this confusion is easy to resolve as a typo.

 1. CASPaxos: Replicated State Machines without logs, by Denis Rystsov.

 https://arxiv.org/abs/1802.07000